 1. Pre-trek exhaustion:

 This doesn’t really hit us, until it’s too late.
 Getting to Joshimath (which is the starting point of the trek) could be a long and tiring journey.
-A lot of our trekkers were already exhausted before the trek even began.
-And the added stress of walking uphill on the first day completely flipped their systems and gave them an upset stomach or headaches.
+A lot of the trekkers are already exhausted before the trek even begins.
+And the added stress of walking uphill on the first day completely flips their systems and gives them an upset stomach or headaches.

 2. A series of firsts: